 We know that BDD integrates different views while developing test scripts.
 To integrate different views, we require people from different groups, like developers, product owners, testers, project managers.
 As these people are not part of the same group, there is a possibility that they can use different terminology while developing the test scripts,

 so, to avoid these problems, a common language called “Gherkin” is introduced.
-Gherkin gives a standard collection of Keywords, which is used by the people from different communities, and still, they will develop the same test scripts.
+Gherkin gives a standard collection of Keywords, which is used by people from different communities, and still, they will develop the same test scripts.

 After learning about the Gherkin Language, now let us see some important terms present in it.